Probing unexplored spin-dependent dark matter-proton coupling with few-photoelectron threshold in COSINE-100

 The search for such light DM candidates can be addressed by considering the Migdal effect~\cite{migdal1939, migdal1941, ibe2018, vergados2020}.
 This effect occurs when the inherent resilience of atomic electrons is insufficient to accommodate the sudden acceleration of a recoiling nucleus, leading to excitation or ionization.
 This process allows experiments to extend their sensitivity into the sub-GeV/c$^{2}$ mass range~\cite{xenoncollaboration2019, cosine-100collaboration2022a,agnes2023aaa,yu2025}.
-Recently, the Migdal effect has been observed in neutron-nucleus interactions with nuclear recoil energy above 35\,keV and electron energy of $5-10$\,keV~\cite{Yi:2026fmf}, where the observed effect is consistent with theoretical predictions.
+Recently, the Migdal effect has been observed in neutron--nucleus interactions with nuclear recoil energy above 35\,keV and electron energy of $5-10$\,keV~\cite{Yi:2026fmf}, where the observed effect is consistent with theoretical predictions.

-The COSINE-100 experiment~\cite{adhikari2018b,adhikari2018a}, utilizing NaI(Tl) scintillating crystals, offers a distinct advantage for probing spin-dependent (SD) DM-proton interactions due to the presence of $^{23}_{11}\text{Na}$ and $^{127}_{53}\text{I}$ isotopes, both of which being proton-odd nuclei.
+The COSINE-100 experiment~\cite{adhikari2018b,adhikari2018a}, utilizing NaI(Tl) scintillating crystals, offers an advantage for probing spin-dependent (SD) DM--proton interactions due to the presence of $^{23}_{11}\text{Na}$ and $^{127}_{53}\text{I}$ isotopes, both of which are proton-odd nuclei with nearly 100\% natural abundance.
 Furthermore, the relatively low atomic mass of sodium enhances sensitivity to low-mass dark matter compared to experiments employing heavier target materials.
-This intrinsic sensitivity, combined with the development of techniques to reach the few-photoelectron (PE) regime, allows us to effectively bridge the gap in sub-GeV/c$^2$ dark matter searches.
+This intrinsic sensitivity, combined with the development of techniques to reach the few-photoelectron (PE) regime, enables COSINE-100 to probe lower-mass SD DM--proton parameter space than was accessible in the previous analysis~\cite{yu2025}.

 In this Letter, we present the result of a search for low-mass DM using the COSINE-100 data.
 Crucially, we use a pioneering few-PE threshold, analyzing data at the 3 and 4 pulse peaks level.
 This threshold is significantly below the 8 PE threshold employed in previous COSINE-100 analyses~\cite{COSINE-100:2024wji,COSINE-100:2024ola,carlin2025a,yu2025}.
-We exploit this low-threshold data to search for an annual modulation signal and set new constraints on the SD DM-proton cross section, including limits extended by the Migdal effect.
+We exploit this low-threshold data to search for an annual modulation signal and set new constraints on the SD DM-proton cross section, including limits extended by incorporating the Migdal effect.